From 1 October 2022, the GMS and PMS regulations were amended to require some GPs to self-declare their earnings

 As GPCE did not agree to this amendment, we consider it to have been imposed on the profession and in breach of the original agreement.

-The GMS, AMPS and PMS regulations contractually oblige the below individuals to self-declare their NHS earnings, if above the NHS earnings threshold (£150,000).
+The GMS, AMPS and PMS regulations contractually oblige the below individuals to self-declare their NHS earnings, if above the NHS earnings threshold for the relevant financial year.

 This is all NHS earnings and not limited to income related to the GMS, AMPS or PMS contract and services.

 Individuals required to self declare their NHS earnings

 - individuals who hold the GP contract as partners (including partners who are not GPs) and contractors who are individual medical practitioners

 - partners of clinical sub-contractors and sub-contractors who are an individual (including partners of any onward clinical sub-contractors and any onward clinical sub-contractor who is an individual)

 - individuals who work for (are engaged by) either a contractor (regardless of whether the contractor is an individual medical practitioner, a partnership or a limited company) or clinical sub-contractor (including any onward clinical sub-contractors) under either:

 - i. a contract of employment